reactjs/react.dev/content/docs/hooks-faq.md

 }
 ```

-This is both more convenient from the maintenance perspective (no need to keep forwarding callbacks), and avoids the callback problem altogether.
+This is both more convenient from the maintenance perspective (no need to keep forwarding callbacks) and avoids the callback problem altogether.
 Passing `dispatch` down like this is the recommended pattern for deep updates.

 Note that you can still choose whether to pass the application *state* down as props (more explicit) or as context (more convenient for very deep updates).
 If you use context to pass down the state too, use two different context types -- the `dispatch` context never changes, so components that read it don't need to rerender unless they also need the application state.